Better Than

-"Better Than" is a song by Australian band John Butler Trio from their fourth studio album, Grand National.
-Produced by John Butler and Mario Caldato Jr., it was released in the United States on 20 February 2007 as an online single, the third single in Australia and the first overseas single from the album.

-The EP includes two previously unreleased tracks recorded in the Grand National sessions, and a special radio mix version of "Better Than" from US sound man, Chris Lord-Alge.
-To this day, the radio mix version still receives moderate airplay from adult alternative stations.
+"Better Than" is a song by Australian band John Butler Trio from their fourth studio album, Grand National (2007).
+Produced by John Butler and Mario Caldato Jr., it was released as the album's third single in Australia in August 2007.
+The single includes two previously unreleased tracks recorded in the Grand National sessions and a special radio mix version of "Better Than" from Chris Lord-Alge.

-The EP debuted at number sixteen in the ARIA Singles Chart on 3 September 2007.
-"Better Than" was also popular in the Triple J Hottest 100, 2007 being voted at number four and appearing on the compilation CD.
+"Better Than" debuted and peaked at number 16 on the Australian ARIA Singles Chart on 3 September 2007.
+On the Triple J Hottest 100 of 2007, it ranked in at number four.
+The song was also released in the United States, where it topped the Billboard Triple A chart for seven weeks in mid-2007.

-On 31 July 2007 the song was performed on The Tonight Show with Jay Leno.

 Music video

 An accompanying music video for "Better Than", which utilizes the "Chris Lord-Alge radio mix" has been released on YouTube on 1 August 2007.
 In this video, members of the John Butler Trio band perform the song while on animated posters and performing on various spots of the streets with various pedestrians and skateboarders going by.
-Throughout, 2 messages (which reiterate the lyrical content in the song itself) are shown in a style of graffiti saying "The best things in life...aren't things!" and "Art changes people... people change the world."
+Throughout, two messages (which reiterate the lyrical content in the song itself) are shown in a style of graffiti saying "The best things in life...aren't things!" and "Art changes people... people change the world."